About the program

 The purpose of the required internship is to provide you with an opportunity to work in a professional environment under the guidance of design professionals.
 It is an important transition step between your education and your professional career.
 The most commonly requested time to do your for-credit internship is during your junior (third) year or the following summer, when you are likely to have completed ADES 3227 Technical Design Studio and ADES 3224W Apparel Design Studio IV.
 Completion of three to four apparel design studio courses, along with their respective prerequisites, should prepare you to do well in the workplace and give you the necessary background to learn as much as possible while doing your internship.

-Since 1968, apparel design students at the University of Minnesota have presented their final projects in the annual Apparel Design Senior Fashion Show.
+Since 1968, apparel design students at the University of Minnesota have presented their final projects in the annual Apparel Design Senior Fashion Showcase.
 You will begin to develop your collection during the spring semester of your junior year and work with industry mentors to focus your research, inspiration, and find your target audience.
-Production of your collection begins the fall of your senior year, with the final show at the beginning of spring semester senior year.
+Production of your collection begins the fall of your senior year, with the final showcase at the beginning of spring semester senior year.

 You will have the opportunity to extend your apparel design education globally through learning abroad programs in fashion hubs such as London, Florence, and Sydney.
 You can also elect to participate in short-term study tours to New York or various international destinations.
 These experiences will expand your creative vision and build a worldwide fashion perspective that will give you an edge in the marketplace.